microsoft/iglu-datasets/README.md

 Here, `multi_turn_dialogs.csv` and `initial_world_states/` is just the copy of the multiturn dataset under a different name.
 In `single_turn_instructions.csv` you can find the single turn instructions, and references to game sessions where the block states can be restored.

+### Data Collection Platform

+We have released the data collection tool used for collecting these datasets.
+For more information check out this [repo] (https://github.com/iglu-contest/iglu-data-collection-tool/tree/main)

 ### Grid prediction score calculation